-- 1. Teachers will group summative assessments around specific learning standards to help the student identify deficiencies and plan a successful retake.
-Teachers will post retake dates when the summative assessments are returned. - 2.
-The retake will only assess the deficient standards, allowing the student to focus on closing the learning gap and improving the assessment score.
-If the student scores higher on the retake, the two scores (original score and retake score) will be averaged and recorded in the grade book.

-- 3. Teachers have discretion and may require that a student complete missing ungraded assignments correlated to the deficiencies before the retake is administered. - 4.
-Teachers have discretion over the format of the retake assessment.
+- Teachers will group summative assessments around specific learning standards to help the student identify deficiencies and plan a successful retake.
+Teachers will post retake dates when the summative assessments are returned. - The retake will only assess the deficient standards, allowing the student to focus on closing the learning gap and improving the assessment score.
+The higher grade (out of the retake or the original grade) will be recorded for credit in the grade book. - Teachers have discretion and may require that a student complete missing ungraded assignments correlated to the deficiencies before the retake is administered. - Teachers have discretion over the format of the retake assessment.

-Note: Teachers reserve the right to deny a student from a retake before, during, or after the retake form is completed if the teacher can show due cause as to why there should not be a retake.
+Note: Teachers reserve the right to deny a student a retake before, during, or after the retake form is completed if the teacher can show due cause as to why there should not be a retake.
 This may include, but is not limited to, situations that involve academic dishonesty.